-Thanks to a scholarship from the U.S.-Norway Fulbright Foundation, I am conducting a yearlong research project in Tromsø, Norway.
+Thanks to a scholarship from the U.S.-Norway Fulbright Foundation, I conducted a yearlong research project in Tromsø, Norway.
 My Fulbright advisor is microbiologist Dr. Mette M. Svenning.
 Dr. Svenning’s lab is in the Department of Arctic and Marine Biology at UiT: The Arctic University of Norway.

 My research project focuses on bacteria that consume methane.
 These bacteria are called methanotrophs, and they have been discovered nearly everywhere in the world, including hot springs and Antarctic lakes [1,2].
 Some methanotrophs have even been found growing at pH 2 in volcanic mud .
 However, they tend to thrive most where methane emissions are high, like landfills, rice paddies, and wetlands.